v-h-gn/lectures/published/csci_1101/week_02/wednesday/slides.md

 <br>

-This becomes especially important when the data coming into our program is being entered as text because the user is typing it in or it is coming from a file.
+This becomes especially important when data is coming into our program as text because the user is typing it in, it is being read from somewhere online, or if it is coming from a local file on the device.

-We will need to convert those strings into their actual values in the correct type before we can use them
+In these cases, we will need to convert those input strings into their actual values in the correct types before we can use them!

 ---
 layout: side-title